Zakey-Pilot/agile-development/lesson-plans/being-agile.md

 ## After Class

 In your groups, try to complete the
-[HYF Re-Design](../deliverables/hyf-redesign.md) deliverable.
+[landing page redesign](../deliverables/landing-page-redesign.md) deliverable.
 If you are not able to complete everything that's ok!
 You should still complete a _Retrospective_ and move your issue to _Ready for Review_ before the next class.